codemagic-ci-cd/codemagic-docs/content/getting-started/building-an-ionic-app.md

 7. Finally, click **Start new build** to build the app.

 {{<notebox>}}
-**Tip**
+**Automatic build triggers**

 Note that you need to set up a [webhook](../building/webhooks) for automatic build triggering.
 Click the **Create webhook** button on the right sidebar in app settings to add a webhook (not available for apps added via SSH/HTTP/HTTPS).
 {{</notebox>}}

-## Testing, code signing and publishing Ionic Android and iOS apps
+## Testing, code signing, and publishing Ionic Android and iOS apps

-To test, code sign and publish Ionic Android and iOS apps:
+To test, code sign, and publish Ionic Android and iOS apps:

 * The code for testing an Ionic Android app also goes under `scripts`.
 A few examples of testing can be found [here](../testing-yaml/testing).
-* All Android applications need to be signed before release.
-For Gradle code signing configuration for **Ionic Capacitor** apps refer to the [documentation](../code-signing/android-code-signing/).
-More information about code signing with YAML in general is [here](../code-signing-yaml/signing).
-If you are building **Ionic Cordova** Android apps see the workflow sample below.
+* All Android apps need to be signed before release.
+See the [Android codesigning docs](../code-signing/android-code-signing/) or the sample workflow below for more details.
-* All iOS applications need to be signed before release.
-For iOS code signing configuration refer to the iOS code signing documentation [here](../code-signing/ios-code-signing/)
+* All iOS apps need to be signed before release.
+See the [iOS codesigning docs](../code-signing/ios-code-signing/) or the sample workflow below for more details.
-* All generated artifacts can be published to external services.
-The available integrations currently are email, Slack and Google Play.
-It is also possible to publish elsewhere with custom scripts (e.g. Firebase App Distribution).
-Script examples for all of them are available [here](../publishing-yaml/distribution/).
+* All generated artifacts can be published to external services, such as email, Slack, and Google Play.
+The list of available integrations and script examples can be found in [publishing and deployment](../publishing-yaml/distribution/).

 ## Android Ionic Capacitor workflow example